Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 | `TsCoreWarp` | Performs a standard warp without visual effects. |
 | `TsCoreMagicWarp` | Performs the same warp using Stardew Valley's built-in magic warp animation and sound effect. |

-Both actions support:

-- Built-in Warp Providers
-- Custom Warp Providers
-- Location names
-- Direct coordinates
-- Optional facing direction
+Both actions support Warp Providers, location names, direct coordinates, and optional facing directions.

-The same syntax can be used with:
+They can be used with:

 - Tile Actions
 - Touch Actions